Specifically BeeWalk-focused FAQ: for general bumblebee-related questions, go here

 What do I do if the habitat or route changes permanently on my transect?
 Depending on the scale of the change we may be able to alter the transect slightly on the system or we may need to set up a new transect.
 Please email email@example.com for advice.

-Submitting data and data analysis:
+Submitting data and data access and analysis:

 I have registered a new transect but it does not appear on the site drop down list when I want to submit data?
 New transects go through an approval process before data can be submitted, to ensure they meet the BeeWalk methodology.
 We do this as soon as we can and will email you once your transect is ready for data submission.